Ayomits/ts-fetcher/packages/rest/README.md

     // This interceptors are local, they will work for only for this request
     request: [NextReqInterceptor],
     response: [NextResInterceptor]
   }
 })

-await exampleRest.get("/path", {
-  interceptors: {
-    // This interceptors are local, they will work for only for this request
-    request: [NextReqInterceptor],
-    response: [NextResInterceptor],
-  }
-})
 ```